octosoft/adobe-scanner/README.md

 python adobe_scanner.py --config d:\OctoSAM\MySecretConfigs\adobe_scanner_config.yaml
 ```

-You are completely free on how to transfer the generated files to the OctoSAM Import Service import folder.
+You are free on how to transfer the generated files to the OctoSAM Import Service import folder.
-If you are running the scanner on Windows, you can configure the collection share in adobe_scanner_config.yaml.
+If you run the scanner on Windows, you can configure the collection share in adobe_scanner_config.yaml.
 The files can also be uploaded via OctoCollect upload server running on Windows or Linux.

 ### Open file format